ibm-cloud-docs/cis/logpush.md

 For additional command options, see [`ibmcloud cis logpush-job-create`](/docs/cis?topic=cis-cis-cli&interface=api#logpush-job-create) in the CIS command reference.
 {: note}

-### Verifying ownership when using IBM Cloud Object Storage
+### Cloud Object Storage: Verifying ownership
 {: #next-step-cloud-object-storage}

-After creating a Logpush job to send logs to IBM Cloud Object Storage, you must validate ownership.
+After creating a Logpush job to send logs to Cloud Object Storage, you must validate ownership.
 To do so, interactively address the {{site.data.keyword.cos_short}} bucket ownership challenge as follows:

 ```sh
 COMMAND NEEDED